 • First, the only sign given to the Jewish religious leaders that Yahushua was the messiah was the allegory of Jonah’s three days and three nights of death in the belly of the fish.

 • Second, Yahushua was murdered and placed in a tomb on the afternoon of the 14th of Abib, on the day before the Jewish leaders ate their Passover Feast.
-The daylight of the afternoon of Abib 14 would be the first day of the three days and three nights which were prophesied.
+The daylight of the afternoon of Abib 14 would be the first day of the three days and three nights that were prophesied.

 • Fourth, Yahushua’s resurrection back to life came during the nighttime portion of the first day of the week, prior to the end of dawn when the women arrived at the tomb.